deeptailor/cosmic-bubble/README.md

 I implemented an algorithm to allow the user to play through infinite levels.
 I was able to accomplish this by storing a variable to keep track of the remaining floating objects, and when there was only 1 object left, I would generate more floating objects with an increased velocity.

-At every level the color palette for the bubbles would also change.
-I stored the colors in an array and used the level indicator to choose 4 colors from the array.
+At every level the color palette for the bubbles changes.
+I stored the colors in an array and used the level indicator to choose 4 colors appropriate colors.

 HTML5 canvas was used to render and animate the floating objects.
 I implemented a recursive function using requestAnimationFrame to animate the floating objects at 60 Frames Per Second.

 Using CSS3 I was able to give the game a user friendly and easy to navigate front end.
-I was very attentive to detail while developing this game.
-I used various css properties to make the page visually appealing and engaging.
+I was very attentive to detail while developing this game and used various css properties to make the page visually appealing and engaging.

 I used jQuery to show and hide the pause screen, the loose screen and the home screen. jQuery's various methods such as toggle, and css allowed me to accomplish this feature.